 The City Flea ~ There’s no cost to attend the City Flea, but you’ll want to bring a bit of cash to stop at the food trucks, craft & vintage vendors and beer sellers.
 You can grab lunch and a brew and take in the sites.
 And the vendors don’t charge a high premium for their wares.
 I bought a few cool items last time I went and didn’t drop a bundle.
 Read more about the City Flea in this post.

-Contemporary Arts Center ~ The CAC is FREE to the public on Monday evenings from 5-9pm.
+Contemporary Arts Center ~ Admission to the CAC is FREE.
 And if you feel like splurging after you go to the CAC you can buy your date an ice cream cone at Graeter’s on Fountain Square!
 Contemporary Arts Center Website

 Farmers Markets ~ You can find a farmers market in Cincinnati & NKY to visit any time of the year.
 It’s a great place to wander around tasting samples, talking to vendors, and picking up locally sourced products and foods and a decent price.
 For a date night you could go to the Farmers Market and pick up food to cook for dinner together or to pack in a picnic.
-Visit Family Friendly Cincinnati for a list of Farmers Markets in Cincy & NKY.
+Our favorite market is Findlay Market, where we can stop by Market Wines and have a drink and then wander around the various vendors.

-Fountain Square ~ Through the summer months you can find American Roots music on Tuesdays, Reggae on Wednesdays, Salsa on Thursday and many other free events throughout the year.
+Fountain Square ~ Through the summer months you can find all sorts of concerts on Fountain Square.
 Come for the music, stay for the fun and people watching.
 There’s music in the warmer months, and in the colder months you can take a spin on the ice skating rink.
 Check the Fountain Square website for a full list of events going on all year long!
 While you are downtown, be sure to stop at the Carew Tower and visit the Observation Deck.
-It costs $2 per person, and the views are breathtaking!
+The views are breathtaking!

 Go on a Geocache adventure!
 Not sure what Geocaching is?
 It’s a bit like going on a treasure hunt using GPS, only instead of gold you will find a log that you can sign and perhaps a little keepsake or memento that you can trade an item for.
 Google geocaching to learn more about this FREE fun activity!